erizov/Professor/semester_7/lecture_39_operating_systems/process_scheduling/README.md

 Process Scheduling addresses concept in operating systems fundamentals.

-This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.
+This algorithm/pattern is used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR

-**One Sentence**: OS algorithms that determine which process runs on CPU at any given time, managing resource allocation.
+**One Sentence**: OS algorithms that determine which workflow runs on CPU at any given time, managing resource allocation.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below **When to Use**: See 'Best Use Case' section
-**When NOT to Use**: See 'Do Not Confuse With' section
+**When NOT to Employ**: See 'Do Not Confuse With' section

 ## Learning Objectives